 Is inner child therapy real?

 As you read the definition of "inner child," you may wonder whether the concept of an inner child is genuine or just a technique.
 Inner child work does not refer to an actual child within you; it is a psychological theory.
 However, many clients find this theory beneficial as they address symptoms in therapy and reflect on their inner self.
-At times, placing compassion and self-love onto a child can feel more reachable than loving your present self, and through the act of loving who you once were, you may find yourself growing compassion for yourself throughout therapy.
+At times, placing compassion and self-love onto a child can feel more reachable than loving your present self, and through the act of loving who you once were, you may find yourself growing compassion for yourself throughout your healing journey.

-Childhood trauma and healing
+Childhood trauma & healing your inner child

 Childhood trauma can take many forms.
 Childhood traumatic events may include but are not limited to the following: